uclassa/SSA_telebot/README.md

 - [ ] store selected images to Google Drive
 - [ ] write to Google Sheets file for tracking fam scores
 - [x] read event information from Google Sheets
-- [x] send reminders if event is coming up in 7 days (add Groups with the bot will be updated)
+- [x] send reminders if event is coming up in 5 days (add Groups with the bot will be updated)
+- [x] added const.yml to store constants

 <u> Telegram API </u>
 - [ ] identify an image being sent and the user information